 Breastfeeding has specific benefits for your baby, including boosting your immune system, providing more nutrients than cow’s milk, and improving parent-baby relationships.
 “There are clear benefits to breastfeeding,” says Zachary Stowe, MD.
 “If it’s important to the woman, it should be their decision.”

-Are There Healthier Substitutes To Medication?
+Are There Healthier Substitutes To Them?

 If you don’t want to take the risk of medicating while you’re pregnant, you can access some alternative therapies with the help of your doctor.
 One common alternative is meditation, a practice that involves mindfulness and concentration.
 You are guided through a 15 to 30-minute breathing exercise that will produce relaxation and stress relief.
-Other therapies include yoga, light massage, and acupuncture.
+Other therapies for pregnant women include yoga, light massage, and acupuncture.

-Other Support Networks
+Support Networks For Soon-To-Be Moms

 Online groups like websites for first-time moms or mothers who are willing to share their experiences are great tools for you to gather more knowledge about pregnancy and to manage mental health conditions.